Yesterday, I gave you a list of twenty-five ways to stir the pot and cultivate curiosity.

 Not just any book will do; it needs to be great.
 You know a book is great because it transports you; delights and surprises you; awakens you; captures, challenges, and changes you.
 It keeps your mind and soul from starvation.
 And a great book is worth reading.
 Twice.

 Don't consistently send your student off alone to chew wonderfully written works.
 Read aloud to your child.
 Experience Narnia.
-Become a Quaker.
 Meet Paddington.
 Visit Digitopolis.
-Ride the underground railroad.
-Do it all together.
+Journey in a box.
+Do it all together from the comfort of your own couch.
 Be there to ask questions.
 Be there to answer questions.
-Be there to catch kindled curiosities.
+Be there to wonder and discover.

 I implore you to do this.